Remod-org/HumanNPCGUI/README.md

 Click "Select" to choose an NPC.
 NPCs which are part of an NPC Music Player band are shown in green, and all others are listed in blue.

+Click the kit name button next to "kit" to select kits from the Kits plugin.

+Click any of the blue buttons to toggle the associate setting.

+Type new data into any of the number fields and hit enter to update that setting.

 On the NPC select screen, click "Create New" to create a new NPC.

 ## Configuration